-If you’re trying to sell your business in NY, NJ, CT, MA or PA, the merger and acquisitions company to contact is Synergy Business Brokers.
-We have over 15 years of experience selling businesses with annual revenues of between $600,000 and $30 million all throughout the Northeast.
+If you’re trying to sell your business in NY, NJ, CT, MA, PA, or anywhere in the US, the merger and acquisitions company to contact is Synergy Business Brokers.
+We have over 15 years of experience selling businesses with annual revenues of between $600,000 and $30 million all throughout the Northeast and beyond.
 We can advise you on how best to position your business, help you come up with a sale price and connect you with motivated buyers.
 All you have to do is get in touch.

 Step Two: Gather your Financial Information

 When you’re trying to sell your business quickly and efficiently, transparency is key.
 Potential investors want to see clear, clean books that give them confidence the business is strong and there are no soft spots that they are going to discover later after the deal is already done.
 You can build confidence and project transparency by having at your disposal, and ready to present to potential buyers, things like:

 - Federal income tax returns (at least three years’ worth)

 - Year to Date Profit and loss statement plus three years’ historical information